alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 ### Agenda

-1. Address blockers
-1. Plan coworking sessions
-1. Plans for the week — task prioritisation
-1. (Only if needed) Contribute discussion points for Monthly meeting, or elevate decisions

 <!--
 Please do not add additional agenda items.
 Other issues can be dealt with in coworking time.
 -->

+1. Identify blockers and arrange to solve.
+   Do not spend time fixing problems in this meeting.
+1. Write plans for the week.
+   Meeting organisers leads a group discussion on task prioritisation.

 ### Present